-All notices will include a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the process, the written notice must inform the parties that they may have an advisor of their choice, who may be an attorney, the written notice must inform the parties of any provision in HU's Code of Conduct that prohibits knowingly making false statements or knowingly submitting false information during the process, and provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare to participate.
+All notices will include a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the process, the written notice must inform the parties that they may have an advisor of their choice, who may be an attorney, the written notice must inform the parties that they may inspect and review evidence, the written notice must inform the parties of any provision in HU's Code of Conduct that prohibits knowingly making false statements or knowingly submitting false information during the process, and provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare to participate.

 The notification will also include a brief description of the alleged misconduct, the date and location of the incident, the identities of the parties, a list of any HU policies allegedly violated, and a description of the steps toward resolution.
 HU may modify the list of policies allegedly violated based on additional information revealed during fact and statement gathering.
-However, if, in the course of an investigation,
+However, if, in the course of an investigation, HU decides to investigate allegations about the complainant or respondent that are not included in the notice provided, HU must provide notice of the additional allegations to the parties whose identities are known.

-26 This applies to only TIXV.A - Dating/Domestic Violence, TIXV.B - Gender-Based Harassment, TIXV.C - Sexual Assault, TIXV.D - Sexual Harassment, and TIXV.E - Stalking.
+12 This applies to only TIXV.A - Dating/Domestic Violence, TIXV.B - Gender-Based Harassment, TIXV.C - Sexual Assault, TIXV.D - Sexual Harassment, and TIXV.E - Stalking.

-27 This applies to only TIXV.A - Dating/Domestic Violence, TIXV.B - Gender-Based Harassment, TIXV.C - Sexual Assault, TIXV.D - Sexual Harassment, and TIXV.E - Stalking.
+13 This applies to only TIXV.A - Dating/Domestic Violence, TIXV.B - Gender-Based Harassment, TIXV.C - Sexual Assault, TIXV.D - Sexual Harassment, and TIXV.E - Stalking.